Long runs under a conditional limit distribution: Context and scope. Context and scope

 This paper is organized as follows.
-Section 2 presents the approximation scheme for the conditional density of $\mathbf{X}_{1}^{k}$ under the point conditioning sequence $\left( \mathbf{S}_{1,n}=na_{n}\right) .$ In section 3, it is extended to the case when the conditioning family of events writes $ \left( \mathbf{U}_{1,n}=u_{1,n}\right) .$ The value of $k$ for which this approximation is fair is discussed; an algorithm for the implementation of this rule is proposed.
+Section~\ref{sec2} presents the approximation scheme for the conditional density of $\mathbf{X}_{1}^{k}$ under the conditioning point sequence $ ( \mathbf{S}_{1,n}= na _{n} )$.
+In Section~\ref{sec3}, it is extended to the case when the conditioning family of events is written as $ ( \mathbf{U}_{1,n}=u_{1,n} )$.
+The value of $k$ for which this approximation is appropriate is discussed; an algorithm for the implementation of this rule is proposed.
 Algorithms for the simulation of random variables under the approximating scheme are also presented.
-Section 4 extends the results of Section 3 when conditioning on large sets.
-Two applications are presented in Section 5; the first one pertains to Rao Blackwellization of estimators, hence on the application of the results of Section 3 when the point condition is such that $\lim_{n\rightarrow \infty }u_{1,n}/n=Eu\left( \mathbf{X}\right) $; in the second application the result of Section 4 is used to derive small variance estimators of rare event probabilities through Importance Sampling; in this case the conditioning event is in the range of the large deviation scale.
+Section~\ref{sec4} extends the results of Section~\ref{sec3} when conditioning on large sets.
+Two applications are presented in Section~\ref{sec5}; the first one pertains to Rao--Blackwellization of estimators, hence on the application of the results of Section~\ref{sec3} when the conditioning point is such that $\lim_{n\rightarrow\infty }u_{1,n}/n=Eu ( \mathbf{X} ) $; in the second application the result of Section~\ref{sec4} is used to derive small variance estimators of rare event probabilities through importance sampling; in this case the conditioning event is in the range of the large deviation scale.

-The main steps of the proofs are in the core of the paper; some of the technicalities is left to the Appendix.
+The main steps of the proofs are in the core of the paper; some of the technicalities are left to the \hyperref[app]{Appendix}.